nikitabogdan/pocket-scale-calculator/readme.md

 ## General info

+To use app please type tonic key & desired scale (for example: F Blues) and press enter.
+Found scale name will appear on the second line of the little ascii po display.
+The scale itself will be shown on the ascii pocket operator note buttons.
+Sample key for the found scale will be shown on the third line of ascii po display.
+This is the sample note you should load into your PO to use this scale.
+Play your melody using buttons with note keys and avoid using out of scale buttons marked as --.
+Also, the first line of ascii pocket operator display is showing your current po scale setting.
+To change this and other settings such as 'snap-off hanger' option and PO model, please use 'options' command and follow menu tips.

+### Scales

 Supported scales for PO-128, PO-33/133 & PO-35/137 with Minor scale setting:

 * Minor (Natural, Harmonic & Pentatonic)